akatan999/Stock-synthesis-toolbox-for-ICES-benchmarks/README.md

 2. Run script 2.
 Diags_Compare_refruns_Lobster3a example.Rmd for presenting and comparing the different models of the grid
 3. Run script 3.
 Lobster3a_basecase model example.Rmd for presenting the best case, includes code for steepness profiling at the end of the script
 4. Script for the F Forecast options but with need to add also biomass options, same SSB as year before, Btrigger and Blim (Henning to be modified for ICES purposes)
-5. Run script for running MSE to estimate reference points as from WKREFNEW reccomandations (example with 2 models, a best case and a robustness test; 3 scripts and an utilities.R script).
+5. Run script 5 (MSE southern seabass example.zip) for running MSE to estimate reference points as from WKREFNEW reccomandations (example with 2 models, a best case and a robustness test; 3 scripts and an utilities.R script).
 The example is done with Southern seabass (Southern seabass example.zip), a lenght based model with SR as B-H for limited number of combinations of Ftarget and Btrigger.
 One running the final MSE, more combinations should be added.
-The MSE takes several hours on an ordinary pc, thus it is reccomended to run it over a cluster computer
+The MSE takes several hours on an ordinary pc, thus it is reccomended to run it over a cluster computer.
+First, create FLR stock object for MSE and MSE best case attibutes, then run the MSE using the rmd file

 Scripts for additional useful diagnostics